 1-2 million nodes = 192GB RAM (12x 16GB) w/ Dual CPUs

 3-5 million nodes = 384GB RAM (12x 32GB) w/ Dual CPUs

 We recommend two NVMe SSDs for optimal performance:

 - Secondary SSD: Ansys projects.
 Running low on disk space may result in performance issues.
 Make sure to have plenty of disk space.

 M.2 NVMe PCIe 3.0 SSD performs at ~2500MB/s

 For long term storage or backup, infrequently accessed files, we recommend a SATA SSD or hard drive.

 ANSYS takes advantage of GPU acceleration, however according to benchmarks, performance gains are more significant with more processor cores vs. using GPU acceleration.
 For optimal performance maximize the processor core and balance with the memory capacity instead of going with a high-end graphics cards.
-We recommend a Quadro M2000 in this situation.
+We recommend the default NVIDIA Quadro P2200 or A2000.